 I am Foluke Ifejola Adebisi and this is my blog.

-I am currently a Teaching Fellow at the Law School, University of Bristol.
+I am currently a Senior Lecturer at the Law School, University of Bristol.
 I did a PhD at Lancaster University, examining non-military (less interventionist alternatives) mechanisms for preventing mass atrocities in West Africa.
 I am extremely invested in exploring the overlaps between race and postcolonial coloniality.
 We often see race and imperialistic capitalism as different things, just as we see oppressive class systems and racism as separate forms of oppression.
 I do not believe that they are so very different.
 All oppressions are linked.
 Often oppression is multiplied.
 There are divergences, but so many overlaps.
 Nowhere is this more obvious than in Africa.
 Accurate study of Africa, I believe, is central to examining how these systems rise and fall on the same ideologies.
 Therefore, we need new ways of interpreting the African experience within law, society and politics.

 Within this blog I have explored these concepts in different ways; through academic rants, humour, poetry, personal reflection, among other things.
 For example in the poem, Child, You are Black, I show how Blackness and Africanness converge in pain, agony and oppression, saying:

 ‘for Africans who think their pain is greater

 You need to see that this is the same death and despair,

 The same story that confines us in poverty and pain,

 The voice screaming Willie Kimani, should also wail Philando Castile,’